 While common sense dictates that a lighter regulatory regime will result in greater environmental impacts, BLM, tasked with analyzing the land trade’s impacts, reached a different conclusion.
 It concluded that ASARCO would operate the Ray Mine the same way regardless of whether BLM made the trade or not.
 Conservationists challenged BLM’s illogical determination and a federal appeals court ultimately agreed, stopping the land trade in 2010 and chastising the agency for ignoring the additional environmental impacts that could be expected.

-Astonishingly, BLM once again concluded ASARCO would operate its mine the same way whether or not the land trade took place.
-The agency ignored the court’s decision and neglected to alter its analysis in any substantial way.
-Conservationists are digging in, ready to once again take BLM to court if it approves the exchange.
-A decision is expected sometime in 2019.
+Astonishingly, BLM has once again concluded ASARCO would operate its mine the same way whether or not the land trade took place.
+The agency ignored the 2010 court decision and neglected to alter its analysis in any substantial way.
+Conservationists are digging in, ready to once again take BLM to court if the Department of the Interior denies the protests.

 ASARCO’s persistent interest in this land exchange is unsurprising.
 Mining companies often pursue land exchanges as the preferred means of expanding operations.
 Operating on private land, rather than public, minimizes federal oversight.
 In addition to state law being more lenient than federal law, state regulators are generally thought to be more responsive to the requests and concerns of mining companies than their federal counterparts.